Arecibo Wow! I: An Astrophysical Explanation for the Wow! Signal: Ohio SETI

 The Big Ear radio telescope, located at Ohio State University, played a pivotal role in the Ohio Sky Survey prior to 1973 \citep{1970AJ.....75..351E}.
 This project was dedicated to measuring the positions and strengths of wide-band radio sources operating primarily within the 21-cm hydrogen line at a bandwidth of 8 MHz, spanning from 1411 to 1419 MHz.
 During the course of the survey, approximately 20,000 radio sources were cataloged, nearly half of which were previously unobserved by any other radio telescope.
 Subsequent observations were made at other observatories to refine the positions of these sources, and several were optically identified, including two that were recognized as the most distant quasars known at the time \citep{Kraus1979}.

 In 1973, following a shift in funding priorities by the United States Congress, the National Science Foundation (NSF) withdrew its financial support for the Ohio Sky Survey, which had a significant impact on the project.
 The loss of funding led to the cessation of the Ohio Sky Survey and the eventual disbandment of the survey team.
-Despite these setbacks, the Big Ear radio telescope was repurposed for a new mission: the systematic search for narrow-band radio signals.
-Unlike wide-band radio sources, which are typically natural and generate emissions across a broad spectrum (including radio, optical, X-ray, and gamma-ray bands), narrow-band sources are often artificial, such as those used in AM, FM, TV broadcasts, satellite communications, and radar, implying potential intelligent origin.
-With the narrow-band search underway, a systematic survey of the declination range from +64° to -36° began \citep{1977Icar...30..267D}.
+Despite these setbacks, the Big Ear radio telescope was repurposed for a new mission: the systematic search for narrowband radio signals, or Ohio SETI.

+Unlike wide-band radio sources, which are typically natural and generate emissions across a broad spectrum (including radio, optical, X-ray, and gamma-ray bands), narrowband sources are often artificial, such as those used in AM, FM, TV broadcasts, satellite communications, and radar, implying potential intelligent origin.
+With the narrowband search underway, a systematic survey of the declination range from -36° to +64° began \citep{1977Icar...30..267D}.

-The data collected by the Big Ear radio telescope were processed and recorded in a series of computer printouts, each row encapsulating approximately 12 seconds of sidereal time (see Figure \ref{fig:printout}).
+The data collected by the Big Ear radio telescope were processed and recorded in a series of computer printouts, each row encapsulating approximately 12 seconds of sidereal time (\autoref{fig:printout}).
 During each 10-second period, the telescope collected one intensity value per second across 50 channels, averaging these ten values to represent the intensity of each channel throughout the 10-second integration period \citep{1977Icar...30..267D}.

 The remaining 2 seconds of the 12-second interval were dedicated to computer analysis, where it processed the data and identified any notable phenomena.
-The printouts displayed the average intensities for each of the 50 channels (each having $\Delta nu=10$ kHz), arranged sequentially from left to right, with channel 1 on the left side and channel 50 on the right side.
+The printouts displayed the average intensities for each of the 50 channels (each having $\Delta\nu=10$ kHz), arranged sequentially from left to right, with channel 1 on the left side and channel 50 on the right side.